eyeonus/Trade-Dangerous/scripts/README.txt

   have not been set, you will be asked for them and they will be stored for the rest of the batch file session.
 They can be changed again in the preferences option from the main menu.

+  Run To:
+  Same as above, but you can specify an end point

 </BATCH-FILE>